hjkgrp/SESAMI_web/README.md

 # JOSS Paper Supplementary Files
 Files used for software performance benchmarking can be found [here](paper/benchmarking).

-Note: In the benchmarking of this paper, an [older version of BETSI](https://github.com/nakulrampal/betsi-gui/tree/89b3ec7a216084d4bb6e2963918c781f32810190) was used.
+Note: In the benchmarking of the [JOSS paper](https://joss.theoj.org/papers/10.21105/joss.05429), an [older version of BETSI](https://github.com/nakulrampal/betsi-gui/tree/89b3ec7a216084d4bb6e2963918c781f32810190) was used.
 The [newer version](https://github.com/nakulrampal/betsi-gui/tree/e68e3def588ef46116ce32677cdf51401f261701) has implemented bug fixes and makes successful predictions where the previous version did not.

 # Funding Acknowledgements
 - Gianmarco G. Terrones was supported by the Government of Portugal through the Portuguese Foundation for International Cooperation in Science, Technology and Higher Education and through the MIT Portugal Program.